-Why supporting organic agriculture is good for you
+Why going organic is good for us

 There are several benefits that Ilonggos can get from becoming advocates of organic agriculture.